reVISION Art Show

 reVISION is more than an art exhibition—it is a service to the community.
 Our goal is to create inclusiveness in the arts.
 A place where patrons who are blind can just be art patrons.
 Sleep shades will be available for sighted patrons so they have a chance to experience art through their other senses.
 We hope to spark a dialogue about creating more inclusive opportunities in cultural art organizations for individuals who are blind or visually impaired, as well as raise critical funds and awareness for VIPS Indiana.

-VIPS Indiana is proud to bring back reVISION, an art exhibition specifically curated for an individual with blindness/low vision.
-VIPS will be hosting the exhibition at the Indiana Interchurch Center Art Gallery in Indianapolis.
+In Spring 2022, VIPS Indiana hopes to bring back reVISION, an art exhibition specifically curated for an individual with blindness/low vision.
 The art on display can be touched and explored--without the gloves.
 Some of the art may have an auditory or olfactory component along with the tactile component.
 The artist descriptions will be in braille and large print, and artist recordings will be available through QR codes.
 The art will be at a reasonable height so those in wheelchairs can experience it, too.
-The art on display will be available for purchase and the artists have graciously agreed to donate 50% of their proceeds back to VIPS Indiana for the children and families we serve.
-Stay tuned for more event details!
+The art on display will be available for purchase and the artists have graciously agreed to donate 50% of their proceeds back to VIPS Indiana which will support early intervention and support for Indiana's infants and toddlers with vision loss.